danthelion/tc-feeder/README.md

 # Camel training and feeding action

 This GitHub Action will train your camel and feed it.
-Schedule it to run every day.
+Schedule it to run every day for best results.

 Requires two environment variables: